CanJayCode/Rentless/replit.md

   - Prepared project for seamless Firebase deployment with hosting and functions
   - All dependencies installed and project running successfully in Replit
   - Created troubleshooting guide for blank page issues on Firebase hosting

+- **2025-01-17**: Added Vercel deployment configuration
+  - Created vercel.json configuration for static and serverless deployment
+  - Set up API endpoint routing for Vercel Functions
+  - Added deployment scripts and comprehensive documentation
+  - Configured CORS and environment variable handling for production
+  - Project ready for deployment to Vercel with Firestore backend